gsrcommunity/gsrcommunity.github.io/_posts/2025-01-23-becoming-a-global-south-thought-leader.md

 ## Welcome to the Journey!

+This introduction sets the foundation for your growth as a Global South Thought Leader (GS-TL).
 Whether you’re a researcher, a problem solver, or simply someone who wants to make a positive impact, this program is designed to help you think critically & creatively, act wisely,  and empower others.

 ---